The Cleveland Clinic Diet

 Day Two analysis of The Cleveland Clinic Diet

-Day two is still too low on the calorie count.
+Day two is still too low in calories.

 Day 3